bgoonz/GoalsTracker/content/pages/index.md

   - type: features_section
     features:
       - title: >-
           “I love how lightweight and easy it is to use.
 It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
-        subtitle: >-
-          Ursula Gurnmeister, Sr. Design Manager at Company
+        subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image: images/testimonials.png
         image_alt: Ursula Gurnmeister photo
         media_position: left